dmlicht/_posts/2016-12-8-getting-started-with-keras.md

 Activation - OK so you can create a whole layer object for activations and pass it into your model, but it seems like extra code.
 Just pass the activation you want as an argument.

 ### Important considerations for getting good results:
 With a framework like Keras, it's easy to quickly throw a model together.
 However, it can still be a challenge to get good results using a neural network.
-For beginners, it can be really hard to know how to improve your results after you have an inital model running.
+For beginners, it can be really hard to know how to improve your results after you have an initial model running.

 ### scale feature values
 We already did this in our example: